Alphajulius/macro-keyboard-stream-deck-arduino-pro-micro/README.md

 _______________________________________________________________________________________________________________________________________________________________________________
 ## Build :

-To make this macro keyboard, simply flash the hex code in the Arduino board using QMK Toolbox, solder the switches as shown in the electrical diagram, then put key caps on the switches, and finally fix everything in a box printed in 3D or handcrafted.
+To make this macro keyboard, simply flash the hex code in the Arduino board using QMK Toolbox, solder the switches as shown in the electrical diagram, then put key caps on the switches, and finally fix everything in a 3D printed box or handcrafted.